absmach/magistrala/README.md

 ```

 This will automatically download Docker images from [Mainflux Docker Hub](https://hub.docker.com/u/mainflux/) and deploy the composition.

-If you need to modify these Docker images, you will have to look at appropriate repos in the [Mainflux project GitHub](https://github.com/Mainflux) - look for the repos starting with prefix `mainflux-<protocol>-server`.

 ### System Architecture
 Mainflux IoT cloud is composed of several components, i.e. microservices: